-It is however also the precious and crucial time that a new mother or birthing person spends with their newborn baby, taking things slow as they recover.
+It however is also the precious and crucial time that a new mother or birthing person spends with their newborn baby, taking things slow as they recover.
 It is the act of actively carving out that space and time for you to be together.
 It is also sometimes known as a 'mothermoon'.

 It is recommended that in order to really build your bond with baby, establish a good breastmilk supply, rest and recover, you should be slowing down, focusing on feeding, skin to skin, keeping hydrated and eating nutritious food and rest.